htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     The path to the credmon daemon process when using the OAuth2 credentials type.
 The default is /usr/sbin/condor_credmon_oauth.

-:macro-def:`CREDMON_OAUTH_TOKEN_LIFETIME`
-    The time in seconds for credmon to delay after new OAuth2 credentials are stored before deleting them.

 :macro-def:`CREDMON_OAUTH_TOKEN_MINIMUM`
     The minimum time in seconds that OAuth2 tokens should have remaining on them when they are generated.
 The default is 40 minutes.